thooton/ngtor/README.md

 2. Sign up for ngrok via TOR, get the auth token.
 3. Run `./ngtor <auth-token> <local-port>`

 ngtor does not utilize the official ngrok client and makes only one connection during its lifetime, a TLS connection to `tunnel.ngrok.com:443` over the TOR builtin socks5 proxy.
-The DNS request is proxied.
+The hostname is resolved through the proxy.